PrivSec-dev/privsec.dev/content/os/Desktop-Linux-Hardening.md

 ### Keystroke Anonymization
 You could be [fingerprinted based on soft biometric traits](https://www.whonix.org/wiki/Keystroke_Deanonymization) when you use the keyboard.
 The [Kloak](https://github.com/vmonaco/kloak) package could help you mitigate this threat.
 It is available as a .deb package from [Kicksecure's repository](https://www.kicksecure.com/wiki/Packages_for_Debian_Hosts) and an [AUR package](https://aur.archlinux.org/packages/kloak-git).

-WIth that being said, if your threat model calls for using something like Kloak, you are probably better off just using Whonix.
+With that being said, if your threat model calls for using something like Kloak, you are probably better off just using Whonix.

 ## Application Confinement
 Some sandboxing solutions for desktop Linux distributions do exist; however, they are not as strict as those found in macOS or ChromeOS.
 Applications installed from the package manager (`dnf`, `apt`, etc.) typically have **no** sandboxing or confinement whatsoever.
 Below are a few projects that aim to solve this problem: